 All members of the Greater Los Angeles (GLA) chapter must be members in good standing of the Association of Legal Administrators (ALA).
 For information and an application form for ALA membership, please visit www.alanet.org.

-The criteria for each of the two primary categories of ALA membership are as follows:
+The criteria for membership in the Chapter are as follows:

-- Full-time legal administrators or support managers employed in a private law firm, legal service clinic, corporate legal department, university legal department, governmental legal agency, court system, charitable legal agency or some other organization engaged primarily in the practice of law.
+- Any individual who demonstrates an interest in legal administration and the management of legal organizations, including legal professionals employed in a private law firm, legal service clinic, corporate legal department, university legal department, governmental legal agency, court system, charitable legal agency or any other organization engaged in the legal industry.

-- Consultants to the Legal Industry.
-A consultant is defined as an individual who does not provide goods, furniture, equipment, supplies, materials, software, technology, insurance, or legal industry services directly or through his/her company; or causes to be provided through a workforce of employees, or is employed by such an entity; AND the individual meets one or more of the following criteria:
+- Consultant to the Legal Industry.
+A consultant is defined as an individual who does not provide goods, furniture, equipment, supplies, materials, software, technology, insurance, investment instruments or legal industry services directly or through their company; or causes to be provided through a workforce of employees, or is employed by such an entity; AND the individual meets one or more of the following criteria:

 - an individual who is a recognized subject-matter expert within the legal community;